averyhiebert/groundstation/documentation/overview.md

 point in `data.json`.
 Contrary to what the name suggests, a larger number results in a lower playback speed.
 Sorry.
 - **haveSDR**: Used to indicate whether you currently have the SDR hardware (SDR stick and antenna) plugged in to the computer.
-It `true`, the server will attempt to receive data live via radio (i.e. will actual perform its intended purpose as a ground station).
+If `true`, the server will attempt to receive data live via radio (i.e. will actual perform its intended purpose as a ground station).
 If false, prerecorded test data (found in `server/decoder/fakertl_fm`) will be used instead, fully testing the server and direwolf, but not `rtl_fm`, and not actually receiving any signal via radio.